An anticyclotomic Euler system for adjoint modular Galois representations: Introduction

 The goal of this paper is to study the Bloch--Kato conjecture and the anticyclotomic Iwasawa theory of certain twists of the adjoint Galois representation attached to elliptic modular forms base changed to an imaginary quadratic field.

 Our main result is the construction of an anticyclotomic Euler system in this setting, which we relate to an analogue of the Hida--Schmidt $p$-adic $L$-function for the symmetric square.
-By Kolyvagin's methods, as developed by Jetchev--Nekov\'{a}\v{r}--Skinner in the anticyclotomic setting, our results yield new cases of the Bloch--Kato conjecture in rank zero and a divisibility towards an Iwasawa main conjecture.
+By Kolyvagin's method for anticyclotomic split Euler systems, as developed by Jetchev--Nekov\'{a}\v{r}--Skinner, our results yield new cases of the Bloch--Kato conjecture in rank zero and a divisibility towards an Iwasawa main conjecture.